aboldguess/tanksfornothing/README.md

 ## Usage
 - Open `http://localhost:3000` in a modern browser.
 - Click the screen to capture the mouse and drive the tank.
-- Visit `http://localhost:3000/admin/admin.html` for the admin panel.
+- Visit `http://localhost:3000/admin/admin.html` for the admin dashboard.
+A sidebar links to dedicated pages for Nations, Tanks, Ammo, Terrain and Game Settings.
 Manage nations, then create tanks and ammo tied to those nations.
 The tank form provides class dropdowns, a BR slider, armour and cannon caliber sliders, checkboxes for HE/HEAT/AP/Smoke ammo types, crew and engine horsepower sliders, and controls for incline and rotation times.
 The ammo form captures name, nation, caliber, armor penetration, type, explosion radius and penetration at 0m/100m.
 Data persists across restarts.

 ## Debugging
 The server logs player connections and updates to the console.
 Use `npm run dev` to auto-restart on changes.